Your support can make a difference in a student's life and help us expand our programs below.

 Students eligible to receive CalFresh benefits can purchase food through an Electronic Benefits Transfer (EBT) card.

-A meal sharing pilot program has been launched through Housing and Residence Life in spring 2018.
+Our Feed-A-Need meal sharing pilot program was launched through Housing and Residence Life in spring 2019.
 Residents will have the opportunity to donate one meal per semester to the Cal State LA Feed the Need program.

 Opportunities to donate to the Feed the Need program will also be available to the campus community.